 Located at Wittenstraat 100 (Staatsliedenbuurt, Amsterdam West).
 Check programming at Zaal 100.

-13. Frederik Hendrikschool / De Nieuwe Anita
+13. Frederik Hendrikschool / Bar De Nieuwe Anita

-Vrijplaats.
-Former school in Amsterdam West, legalised squat.
+At the former Frederik Hendrinkschool there is also a vrijplaats.
+The squat is legalised.
 Houses the popular bar De Nieuwe Anita with a small stage for regular live music in the basement.
 Every Friday and Saturday live music, dj’s and cocktails, entrance fee, open till 2.00.

 Located at Frederk Hendrikstraat 111.
 De Nieuwe Anita.